José Miguel Cubero: Herediano

+Blackpool

 On 31 July 2014, Cubero signed for Championship side Blackpool on a one-year contract with the option of a further twelve months.
 He made his Blackpool debut on 27 September in a 3–1 home defeat to Norwich City.
-In August 2015 it was claimed that Blackpool had snubbed an offer for Cubero from MLS club Seattle Sounders and that they had activated a 12-month extension to his contract.
+In August 2015 it was claimed that Blackpool had snubbed an offer for Cubero from MLS club Seattle Sounders FC and that they had activated a 12-month extension to his contract.

+Loan to Alcoyano

 On 31 July 2017, he signed a contract with CD Alcoyano.

+On 7 May 2025, Cubero announced his official retirement from football.

 International career

+Youth

-He participated in the 2007 FIFA U-20 World Cup held in Canada.
+Cubero participated in the 2007 FIFA U-20 World Cup held in Canada.

+Senior

-Cubero made his senior debut for Costa Rica in an August 2010 friendly match against Paraguay.
-He has represented his country in 9 FIFA World Cup qualification matches and played at the 2014 FIFA World Cup, the 2011 Copa Centroamericana as well as at the 2011 Copa América and was a non-playing squad member at the 2011 CONCACAF Gold Cup.
+He made his senior debut for Costa Rica in an August 2010 friendly match against Paraguay.
+He has represented his country in nine FIFA World Cup qualification matches and played at the 2014 FIFA World Cup, the 2011 Copa Centroamericana as well as at the 2011 Copa América and was a non-playing squad member at the 2011 CONCACAF Gold Cup.

-Cubero played 53 matches with Costa Rica, scoring two goals.
+Cubero played 54 matches with Costa Rica, scoring two goals.
 One of those occurred during a 2014 FIFA World Cup qualification match against El Salvador, which resulted in a crucial victory for the Costa Ricans; Cubero considers it the most important goal of his career.

 After Costa Rica defeated Greece to advance to the 2014 FIFA World Cup quarter-finals, Cubero was spotted crying profusely, while Waylon Francis tried to celebrate with him by yelling "¡Llore conmigo, papi!" ("Cry with me, daddy!"), a phrase now famous in Costa Rica.